-- protecting children from maltreatment; - preventing impairment of children's mental health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.'
-(KCSIE, 1.4)
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental health and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.
+(KCSiE 1.3)

-Under the Education Act 2002, schools have a duty to safeguard and promote the welfare of their pupils and are committed to the guidance set out in 'Working Together to Safeguard Children 2023' and 'Keeping Children Safe in Education 2023' Our policy ensures that we comply with our Statutory Duties (Appendices A & B).
+Under the Education Act 2002, schools have a duty to safeguard and promote the welfare of their pupils and are committed to the guidance set out in 'Working Together to Safeguard Children December 2023' and 'Keeping Children Safe in Education 2024' Our policy ensures that we comply with our Statutory Duties (Appendices A & B).

-Our policy takes account of non-statutory guidance issued by the DfE and other relevant organisations (Appendix C) in addition to guidance issued by the Greater Manchester Combined Authority), the Manchester Safeguarding Partnership (MSP) and Manchester Local Authority, especially Education, Children's Services and Community Safety (MCC).
+Our policy takes account of non-statutory guidance issued by the DfE and other relevant organisations (Appendix C) in addition to guidance issued by the Greater Manchester Combined Authority), the Manchester

+Safeguarding Partnership (MSP) and Manchester Local Authority, especially Education, Children's Services and Community Safety (MCC).